sigoden/dufs/README.md

 Dufs allows users to customize the UI with their own assets.

 ```
-dufs --assets my-assets
+dufs --assets my-assets-dir/
 ```

-You assets folder must contains a entrypoint `index.html`.
+You assets folder must contains a entrypoint `index.html` file.

-`index.html` can use the following planceholder to access internal data.
+`index.html` can use the following placeholder variable to retrieve internal data.

 - `__INDEX_DATA__`: directory listing data
 - `__ASSERTS_PREFIX__`: assets url prefix